Frank Price

-Frank Price (born May 17, 1930) was a television writer and executive during the 1950s to 1970s, and a Hollywood studio chief in the 1980s.
-He held a number of executive positions including head of Universal TV in the 1970s; president, and later chairman and CEO, of Columbia Pictures; and president of Universal Pictures.
-In the 1960s, he is credited with helping to develop the "made-for-TV movie" and the 90-minute miniseries television formats, including The Virginian (1962–1970).
+William Francis Price Jr. (May 17, 1930 – August 25, 2025) was an American television writer and film studio executive.
+He held a number of executive positions including head of Universal TV; president, and later chairman and CEO, of Columbia Pictures; and president of Universal Pictures.
+He is credited with helping in the 1960s to develop the "made-for-TV movie" and the 90-minute miniseries television format, including The Virginian (1962–1970).